seguin-util/postgres_demo1/mission3.md

 ### Steps
 - Install postgres from postgresapp.com
 - Test at command line with `psql --help`
-- If working then enter `psql -U postgres` this will take you to the default user postgres
+- If working then enter `sudo psql -U postgres -d postgres -h localhost` this will take you to the default user postgres
 - to exit you can run `control d`
 - to see where postgres is installed run `which postgres` it should be located in
 - /Applications/Postgres.app/Contents/Versions/10/bin/psql